grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.mongodb.md

 The second label is `mongodb_cluster`, which is the name of your MongoDB cluster.
 It must be set to the same value for all nodes composing the cluster, for example: `prod-cluster`.
 {{% /admonition %}}

-We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory security privileges necessary for monitoring your node, as per the [official documentation](https://github.com/percona/mongodb_exporter#permissions).
+We strongly recommend configuring a separate user for the Grafana Agent, giving it only the strictly mandatory security privileges necessary for monitoring your node.
+Refer to the [Percona documentation](https://github.com/percona/mongodb_exporter#permissions) for more information.

 ## Usage